-The Minnesota Health Insurance Exchange: The first environment installations are targeted for the fall of 2012 and will consist of development and testing environments.
-These systems will be coordinated between the Exchange, Department of Human Services, and Maximus as the vendor providing the Exchange Solution.
-Efforts also continue to evaluate the new infrastructure required to produce the Exchange Solution by Maximus.
-These efforts will be completed by the third quarter of 2012.
+The Minnesota Information Technology Services Agency: The first environment installations were conducted during the fall of 2012 and consist of environments for reference, build, development and testing.
+Other environments have been initially configured and are being evaluated for final configuration.
+These efforts will be coordinated between the Exchange, Department of Human Services, and Maximus as the vendor providing the Exchange Solution.
+Staff also continue to evaluate the new infrastructure required to produce the Exchange Solution by Maximus.